 I can depend on receiving A++ customer service.
 Customers want the comfort of knowing that when they visit (in person or online) or call your business, their experience will be positive every time.
 The ability to consistently provide great customer service has a major impact on customer retention and customer loyalty.
 How is consistency created?
-Here are a few key ingredients:

 Leadership must make the decision to establish a culture that focuses on consistently delivering a quality product/service and visibly “walk the talk”.

 The service does not suffer from this turnover as I have never experienced poor customer service in the four + years that I’ve been a customer.
-Make sure the employee understands the overall goal (great customer service), has the product/service knowledge along with a thorough understanding of the tools (systems) required to consistently deliver great customer service.
+Make sure the employee understands the overall goal (great customer service), and has the product/service knowledge along with a thorough understanding of the tools (systems) required to consistently deliver great customer service.

 Create an environment where the employees feel safe in offering ideas for improvement.
-Always take time to get your customers’ opinion of your service.
+Always take time to get your customer’s opinions of your service.
 There may be blind spots that you’re not yet aware of and your customers’ feedback can assist in closing that gap.

 Consistency in service delivery is a sure way to create loyal customers who become your external marketing department – they’ll advertise your product/service for you – creating additional revenue for your organization.